 The board of directors is ultimately responsible for ensuring that Eurolink Technology meets its legal obligations.

-The Data Protection Officer, Carl Nelson, is responsible for:
+The Data Protection Officer, Christopher Shaw, is responsible for:

 • Keeping the board updated about data protection responsibilities, risks and issues.

 • Reviewing all data protection procedures and related policies, in line with an agreed schedule.

 • Arranging data protection training and advice for the people covered by this policy.